sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Bootloader with support for Linux, Multiboot, and more
+Short desc    : Bootloader with support for Linux, Multiboot, and more
 URL          : http://www.gnu.org/software/grub/
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     :
+Descript     :
              : The GRand Unified Bootloader (GRUB) is a highly configurable and
              : customizable bootloader with modular architecture.
 It supports a rich
              : variety of kernel formats, file systems, computer architectures and